junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 | `num_frac_bits` | Unsigned | Number of binary fractional bits to keep in Client vector values.
 Users of PINE can use this parameter to control the precision.
 We require this parameter to be less than 128 as specified in {{fp-encoding}}. |
 {: #pine-user-param title="User parameters for PINE."}

-# Overview of the "Wraparound Check" in Pine {#wraparound-overview}
+# PINE Overview {#overview}

-> CP: Describe a circuit for verifying that the L2-norm (modulo q) is in the
-> desired range.
+In this section, we will give an overview of the main technical contribution of
+{{PINE}} that allows the Aggregators holding secret shares of the Client measurement (e.g. gradient in federated learning) to verify it has a bounded L2-norm, which is the square root of the sum of square of all vector entries.

+One way to achieve this is to use a Fully Linear Proof (FLP)
+{{Section 7.1 of !VDAF}}.
+An FLP is an assertion about the validity of some input that can be checked by the Aggregator (or jointly by the Aggregators in our case) without learning the input.
+Validity is typically expressed as a circuit evaluated on the input over a finite field, denoted by `Field` in
+{{Section 6.1 of !VDAF}}.
+Let `q` denote the field size.
+In our case, the circuit would compute the sum of square of all entries, i.e. squared L2-norm, modulo field size `q`, and check the result is in the desired range.
+Note we don't take the square root, because it's more efficient and mathematically equivalent to verify the result in squared L2-norm.

-This simple computation is sufficient as long as the sum of squares does not "wrap around" the field modulus.
-But when evaluated over secret shares of data represented in a finite field, there is no way for the Aggregators to determine if this has happened.
+However, it is challenging to bound each field element in the vector, which allows a malicious Client to send a vector that causes the computation of sum of squares to overflow, or "wrap around" field size.
+When Aggregators evaluate this computation over secret shares of field integer vector, there is no way for the Aggregators to determine if wraparound has happened, and Aggregators may accept the vector from the malicious Client, which causes the final aggregate to be corrupted.

-One way to mitigate this issue is to encode the gradient so that wrap around is impossible.
-[CP: Summarize what's going on in the SumVecBoundedL2Norm type in llibprio.]
-However this results in a signficant amount of communication overhead, since [CP. why?].

-The key technical idea underlying Pine is a stastical test carried out by the verifier (with assistance by the prover).
-[CP: Describe how this works at a high level.]

-> CP: End this section with the headlines from the analysis.
-Namely:
->
-> * Pine admits a small completeness error, resulting from false negative
->   wraparound tests (is this the right way to describe this?)
-> * The FLP is statistical zero-knowledge rather than perfect zero-knowledge
->   (this is not a big deal but is worth mentioning)
+One way to resolve this issue is to encode each coordinate of the vector as its binary representation, send each bit as an individual field element, and enforce a dimension limit on the Client vector.
+By checking each field element is indeed a bit, the Aggregators can naturally bound each vector entry, and with a dimension limit, Aggregators can ensure that computing sum of squares won't wrap around field size `q`.
+However, this approach results in a significant amount of communication overhead between Client and Aggregators, because the Client needs to send at least `num_frac_bits * dimension` field elements, with `num_frac_bits` and `dimension` specified by users in {{pine-user-param}}.

+PINE takes a different approach.
+Instead of encoding the coordinates of a vector in their binary representation, we devise a randomized test that can detect whether there is a wraparound when computing the sum of squares over a finite field.
+After Aggregators have carried out L2-norm check on the secret-shared field integer vector, we know either the Client vector is bounded by the desired L2-norm, or the L2-norm is at least `q`.
+Then we test for this wraparound by taking a dot product of the Client's vector, with a random vector, each element of which is -1 (or `q-1`), `0`, or `1` with respective probability.
+In {{PINE}} it is demonstrated that if there is wraparound, the dot product is likely to be large.
+On the other hand, if the sum of the squared entries was small to begin with, then the dot product will be small with high probability.

+It's worth noting that each wraparound check has a probability of a false negative that the measurement from a malicious Client is accepted, and the probability of a false positive that the measurement from an honest Client is rejected.
+Therefore, in order to make both probabilities negligible, we run the wraparound checks multiple times.

+It's also worth noting the following differences between PINE and other standardized VDAFs like Prio3:

+* There is a negligible probability of false positives that a valid Client measurement is rejected by the Aggregators, while Prio3 VDAFs always accept valid Client measurements.
+* Due to the negligible probability of false positives, PINE provides a strong, statistical zero-knowledge guarantee, instead of the perfect zero-knowledge guarantee provided by Prio3 VDAFs, because a false positive case can leak "some" information about the measurement from an honest Client.
+The internal parameters in PINE are thus chosen to make the probability of false positives negligible.
+* The random vectors in wraparound check need to be generated in a non-interactive way and agreed by both the Client and Aggregators.
+  The randomness generation technique is very similar to the technique used for joint randomness in Prio3 (Fiat-Shamir heuristic), and we refer to it as "wraparound joint randomness".

 # An FLP for Pine {#flp}